 We use and recommend using WordPress for e-commerce.
-E-commerce started to grow significantly in the last 5 years or so and it now accounts for 11% total retail sales. eMarketer expects global e-commerce sales to reach $4.058 trillion by 2020, representing 15% of total retail sales.
+E-commerce has grown significantly over the last 5 years or so, now accounting for 11% of total retail sales. eMarketer expects global e-commerce sales to reach $4.058 trillion by 2020, representing 15% of total retail sales.
 It is estimated that e-commerce will account for over 15% by 2025.
 Tangentially, it is common knowledge that users now purchase online and are also increasingly using mobile to do so.

 What does the e-commerce landscape look like?

 There are several popular e-commerce platforms out there.
-The most common that people know are WordPress, WIX, and Shopify.
+The most common ones that people know are WordPress, WIX, and Shopify.
 WIX and Shopify are known for their ease of use.
-They are straightforward to sell online through.
+They are straightforward to sell online.
 However, they are also known for the difficulty in customizing them and not being able to make a site that’s both functional and beautiful.

 In any event, when it comes to e-commerce platforms, WordPress, coupled with WooCommerce, a WordPress plugin that adds e-commerce functionality to a website, is the market leader by a considerable margin.
 We will cover some of the reasons that contribute to this margin and why you should use WordPress for e-commerce.

-Why is WordPress and WooCommerce the leading e-commerce solution?
+Why are WordPress and WooCommerce the leading e-commerce solutions?

 WooCommerce is a WordPress plugin that becomes the e-commerce engine behind your online store.
 When you use WordPress for e-commerce, your website also uses WooCommerce.